 Good end-user modeling provides direct benefits, permits rapid prototyping for more elaborate approaches, and makes the user a better customer (and critic) of larger, enterprise-wide applications.
 We are not trying to train you to be a technical specialist.
 Rather we hope to prepare you to put together technically simple but operationally useful decision models and to become astute users of those models and of the results of models that others have developed.

-The first edition of Marketing Engineering, published four years ago, had as its objective to provide the background and tools needed to train information-age marketers.
+NEW FOR THE SECOND EDITIONThe first edition of Marketing Engineering, published four years ago, had as its objective to provide the background and tools needed to train information-age marketers.
 Our aim was to help marketing students move from conceptual marketing to marketing engineering—to access and use computer decision models when making marketing decisions.
 As such, that edition combined 26 different software tools with a two-volume book and tutorial package that implemented our pedagogical philosophy: learning by doing and end-user modeling.

 The positive (and negative feedback) associated with the first edition has lead to this second edition.
 Reviews of the concepts and the tools that we included were very positive.
 Hence, while we have updated the material and the references, we have changed very little of the core of the book, either in terms of the basic textual material or in terms of specific implementations of our software.